ganeshutah/Jove/For_CS3100_Fall2020/README.md

      - In-class: Problem-solving about PDA

 * Week-7 **Reading** Chapters 11 (except 11.9), 12.  __Outcomes:__
-  Learn the basics of pushdown automata followed by context-free grammars and languages.
+  More details of pushdown automata followed by an introduction to context-free grammars and languages.

    - 13:10/6
      - Quiz-6 given; due 10/9 11:59pm, covers L13,14
      - Asg-6 given; due 10/16/20 11:59pm, covers L13,14
+     - Run the Notebooks within 11_CFG/
+     - Run the Notebooks within 12_CFG2PDA/

    - 14:10/8
-     - Run the Notebooks within 11_CFG/
+     - Conversion of CFG to PDA

 * Week-8 **Reading** Chapters 11 (except 11.9), 12.  __Outcomes:__
-  Learn how to convert CFG to PDA, basic notions about ambiguous grammars, and linearity.
+  Ambiguous grammars, linearity.
+A simple calculator.

    - 15:10/13
-     - Run the Notebooks within 12_CFG2PDA/
      - Quiz-7 given; due 10/16 11:59pm, covers L15,16
      - Asg-7 given; due 10/23/20 11:59pm, covers L15,16
+     - Run the Notebooks within 13_Linearity_Amb/
+     - Run the Notebooks within 14_Calculator/

    - 16:10/15
-     - Run the Notebooks within 13_Linearity_Amb/
+     - How to design a Calculator.

 * Week-9 **Reading** Chapters 10, 11 (Now read 11.9 also!).  __Outcomes:__
   The basics of derivative-based parsing.
 Also, a first discussion of the CFL Pumping Lemma.

    - 17:10/20
-     - Run the Notebooks within 14_Calculator/
+     - Derivatives.
      - Run the Notebooks within 15_Derivatives/
      - Quiz-8 given; due 10/23 11:59pm, covers L117,18
      - Asg-8 given; due 10/30/20 11:59pm, covers the design